V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/ultimachine.md

 ![!plugs](https://www.v1engineering.com/wp-content/uploads/2017/04/IMG_20170503_130811.jpg){: width="300"}

-If you have plugs that do not fit the the sockets on the Mini Rambo, you can persuade them to come off and usually your plugs will fit the bare pins.
+If you have plugs that do not fit the sockets on the Mini Rambo, you can persuade them to come off and usually your plugs will fit the bare pins.

 #### Case